On this page

 Acronyms

-Acronyms are fine to use, if the first time you use one you remember to write the full name with the acronym in brackets next to it, for example: Victorian Baby Company (VBC).
+Acronyms are appropriate to use, but the first time you use one, remember to write the full name with the acronym in brackets next to it, for example: Victorian Baby Company (VBC).

 Always refer back to the criteria during the writing process and make sure that what you have written, answers the question.
 Ask yourself whether you have written in specific terms and provided relevant examples that show what an outstanding practitioner you are.